 To be eligible for school transport, a student must:

-Pupils who start post-primary school for the first time in September 2012 will not be assessed under the catchment area system.
+Since September 2012, pupils who start post-primary school will not be assessed under the catchment area system.
 They must be living 4.8 km or more from the nearest post-primary education centre, having regard to ethos and language, in order to qualify for transport.

 Parents must arrange to bring their child to the nearest pick-up point on the bus route.
 Generally, bus routes are organised so that no pupil has more than 3.2 kilometres to travel to a pick-up point.